Agriculture and climate change

 - The statement will be shaped by the Victorian Agriculture and Climate Change Council – our independent advisory council comprised of farmers, industry leaders and climate change experts with experience and connections across a range agricultural commodities and regional communities.

-Investment of $3.9 million to deliver ground-breaking Victorian research into agriculture emissions reduction technologies and practices
+Delivering ground-breaking Victorian research into agriculture emissions reduction technologies and practices

-- Deliver flagship trials in pasture-based grazing systems to test two promising methane-inhibiting feed additives for use on Victorian farms.
+- Deliver flagship trials in pasture-based grazing systems to test promising methane-inhibiting feed additives for use on Victorian farms.

 - Collaborate on a national scale to enhance research and innovation, improve greenhouse gas reporting, and improve access to financial support for climate action for Victorian farmers.